wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-user-photo-information/includes/2-access-user-profile-photo.md

-Now that you have identified the need to display photo of the salesperson in your application, let’s pause for a moment and understand why you need Microsoft Graph to access this information.
+Now that you have identified the need to display a salesperson photo in your application, let’s pause for a moment and understand why you need Microsoft Graph to access this information.

 Your profile photo is an identity of who you are.
 It's a personal branding that allows people to instantly associate a name with a face and make it easier for people to know who they're interacting with in an application.
 A profile photo can be of a user, group, or an Outlook contact in the Microsoft 365 eco-system.
 Let’s look at some of the common components where profile photos are used effectively: